Dad Explains To Son That Tree Is Actually The Hardest Role In Entire Production Of “Annie”

-NAPERVILLE, IL — Local father Greg Marchetti, 44, spent forty-six minutes on the drive home from rehearsal Thursday evening explaining to his eight-year-old son Tyler that the role of Tree #3 in the Lincoln Elementary School production of Annie is, in fact, the most demanding and prestigious part in the entire show, a claim that Marchetti delivered with such sustained conviction that by the time the family pulled into their driveway, even his wife had started to believe him.
+NAPERVILLE, IL — A local father, 44, spent forty-six minutes on the drive home from rehearsal Thursday evening explaining to his eight-year-old son that the role of Tree #3 in the Lincoln Elementary School production of Annie is, in fact, the most demanding and prestigious part in the entire show, a claim that the regional sales manager delivered with such sustained conviction that by the time the family pulled into their driveway, even his wife had started to believe him.

 This disappointment lasted, by his father’s count, approximately eleven seconds.

-“Tyler, listen to me.
+“Buddy, listen to me.
 Look at me.
-Tyler.
-Look at me,” Greg Marchetti said, adjusting the rearview mirror so he could make eye contact with his son in the backseat.
+Look.
+Look at me,” the father said, adjusting the rearview mirror so he could make eye contact with his son in the backseat.
 “The tree is the hardest role.
 The tree is what holds the whole show together.
 Anybody can be Annie.
 There’s a thousand Annies.
 There’s one tree.”

 “There’s one Tree #3,” his father clarified.
 “And without Tree #3, the other trees don’t work.
 They don’t have a center.
 They don’t have a foundation.
 The whole grove falls apart, buddy.
 The whole grove.”